DNS-Hackathon-2023/diggin-in/README.md

 A tongue in cheek word play to define a Domain Specific Language for meta measurements in the DNS (for now)

+## prototype not ready for production

+Nothing valued is here.
+What is here was dangerous and repulsive to us.
+This message is a warning about danger.

 ## Introduction

 We all have worked with RIPE Atlas and other measurements platforms, open and semi-closed, and ended up doing the same boilerplate of setting up core measurements on a regular basis with a set of probes, until the monitoring period ends or the expected situation materializes.